Vonng/pigsty/docs/PARAM.md

 ## `PG_BOOTSTRAP`

-Bootstrap a postgres cluster with patroni, and setup pgbouncer connection pool along withit.
+Bootstrap a postgres cluster with patroni, and setup pgbouncer connection pool along with it.

 It also init cluster template databases with default roles, schemas & extensions & default privileges.

 Then it will create business databases & users and add them to pgbouncer & monitoring system

 On a machine with Postgres, create a set of databases.

 ```yaml